Valuation Basics: Understanding the Income Approach

 As per the table, you expect to get $245,669 in actual cash flow during the fifth year; however, it is worth merely $122,141 to you today.
 In other words, if you have $121,141 today, you could grow it by 15 percent per year for the next five years and turn it into $245,669 after those five years.

-As we calculate further, the discounted versions of those future cash flows will shrink each year and approach zero at some point as the discount rate of 15 percent being applied is much higher than the growth rate of the cash flows, which is 4 percent.
+As we calculate further, the discounted versions of those future cash flows will shrink each year and eventually approach zero, as the discount rate of 15 percent being applied is much higher than the cash flow’s growth rate, which is 4 percent.

 So, $1,909,083 is the maximum amount you need to pay to buy a 30 percent stake in the business to achieve 15 percent annual returns.
 Of curse, this assumes accurate estimates for the growth.